velocityvz/Bloxstrap/README.md

 #### Q: Is this a malware?

 A: No, it's not a malware.
 The source code is viewable to all, so anyone can verify that it doesn’t do anything harmful.
 If anything was detected, that’s a false positive.
-Just make sure you’re downloading it from an official source
+Just make sure you’re downloading it from an official source.

 #### Q: Can I get banned for using Chevstrap?

 A: No, you shouldn’t.
-Chevstrap does not interact with the Roblox client in a way that could be considered exploitative
+Chevstrap does not interact with the Roblox client in a way that could be considered exploitative.

 #### Q: Can you add Discord Rich Presence?

-A: It was planned from the beginning, but was canceled for safety reasons
+A: It was planned from the beginning, but was canceled for safety reasons.

 #### Q: "Roblox logs folder not found"
 A: That means no notification appeared.